feederbox826/stash-s6/docs/advanced-docker.md

 In rare cares or when additional security is desired, stashapp_stash can be run in read_only mode.
 This prevents any modifications to the filesystem outside of mounted paths.
 This does break inevitably break a few features.
 In order to use this, all paths under config **must** be mounted to a volume.

 ## Completely Broken:
-- keylase/nvidia-patch
-  - Since the script changes so often, it is grabbed and then the libraries are patched according to the driver version.
 - `CUSTOM_CERT_PATH`
   - update-ca-certificates is ran on-demand, unless you want to manually bundle into the filesystem